pehls/quant_studies/quant_ds_map/1_Intermediate/1. Advanced Statistical Modeling for Finance/1 - Time Series Analysis - ARIMA, GARCH Models.md

 ### Inherent Model Limitations

 - **Linearity of ARIMA:** The ARMA component assumes that the relationships in the conditional mean are linear.
-It cannot capture complex, non-linear patterns that may exist in financial data.13
+It cannot capture complex, non-linear patterns that may exist in financial data.

 - **Exogenous Variables:** The basic ARIMA model does not account for external factors (exogenous variables), although extensions like ARIMAX exist.

 - **Distributional Assumptions:** While GARCH models can incorporate non-normal distributions like the Student's t, these are still parametric assumptions.
-They may not fully capture the extreme "fat tails" or skewness present in true financial return distributions, potentially leading to an underestimation of extreme risks.18
+They may not fully capture the extreme "fat tails" or skewness present in true financial return distributions, potentially leading to an underestimation of extreme risks.

 ### The Threat of Structural Breaks

 Perhaps the greatest threat to any time series model is a **structural break**.
-These are abrupt, significant changes in the underlying data-generating process, often caused by major economic events like financial crises, sudden policy shifts by central banks, or technological disruptions.28
+These are abrupt, significant changes in the underlying data-generating process, often caused by major economic events like financial crises, sudden policy shifts by central banks, or technological disruptions.

 A structural break violates the core assumption of constant parameters that underpins both ARIMA and GARCH models.
-A model estimated on data from a pre-crisis period may become completely invalid and produce dangerously misleading forecasts in the post-crisis regime.28 Detecting these breaks using methods like the CUSUM test is an advanced topic, but awareness of their existence is crucial for any practitioner.
+A model estimated on data from a pre-crisis period may become completely invalid and produce dangerously misleading forecasts in the post-crisis regime.
+Detecting these breaks using methods like the CUSUM test is an advanced topic, but awareness of their existence is crucial for any practitioner.

 ### Robust Validation: Walk-Forward Analysis

 Given the limitations and the arrow of time, how can we reliably validate a model's performance?
 Standard machine learning techniques like k-fold cross-validation are inappropriate for time series data because they shuffle the data, allowing future information to "leak" into the training set and inflate performance metrics.

 The correct approach is **walk-forward validation**, also known as a rolling forecast.
-This method respects the temporal order of the data and mimics how a model would be used in a real-time environment.30 The process is as follows:
+This method respects the temporal order of the data and mimics how a model would be used in a real-time environment.
+The process is as follows:

 1. Train the model on an initial window of historical data (e.g., the first 1000 days).